- Home

 What happens after each session?

-After each chemotherapy session, the drugs may remain in your body for up to a week.
-During this time, very small amounts of the drugs may be released from the body in your vomit, urine (wee), faeces (poo), blood, saliva, sweat, semen or vaginal discharge, and breastmilk.
+After each chemotherapy session, the drugs may stay in your body for up to a week.
+During this time, very small amounts of the drugs may be released from the body in your vomit, urine (wee), faeces (poo), blood, saliva, mucus (phlegm), sweat, and semen or vaginal discharge.

 Is there any risk to family and friends?

 You may worry about the safety of family and friends while you are having chemotherapy.
-There is little risk to visitors (including children, babies and pregnant women) because they aren’t likely to come into contact with any chemotherapy drugs or body fluids.
+There is little risk to others (including children, babies and pregnant women) because they aren’t likely to come into direct contact with any chemotherapy drugs or body fluids.

-The safety measures listed below are recommended for people who are providing care or have other close contact with you during the recovery period at home.
+The safety measures listed here are recommended for people who are providing care or who have close contact with you during the recovery period at home.
 If you have questions, talk to your treatment team or call Cancer Council 13 11 20.

 Podcast: Making Treatment Decisions